J0eLie/Kadanoff-Baym/README.md

-An implementation of Kadanoff-Baym equations solver for a homogeneous fermion system
+An implementation of Kadanoff-Baym equations solver for a homogeneous interacting fermion system
 reference: CPC 123 (1999) 123-142